 Working with long-running bulk operations in Google Drive can be complicated.
-From duplicating large nested folder structures, uploading large files, or rolling your own bulk permissions operations, you’ll eventually encounter a minefield of API limits in your script or automation.
-This causes a bunch of problems like stalled or broken scripts and unpredictable failures.
+From cloning deeply nested folders, uploading large files, or rolling your own bulk permissions operations, you’ll encounter a minefield of API limits in your scripts and workflows.

 FolderPal’s job queue under the hood deals with all of these Drive API limits for you.
 However if you’d like to build it yourself, this guide summarizes all the up-to-date Google Drive API limits based on official documentation and sources.